As the West condemns Russia over Ukraine, Beijing strikes a different tone - KTVZ

 China had earlier urged parties involved in the Ukraine crisis to return to the Minsk agreements, referring to accords reached in 2014 and 2015 following conflicts in eastern Ukraine that uphold Kyiv’s control over its border with Russia.

-In comments on Saturday while addressing the Munich Security Conference, Wang said “sovereignty, independence and territorial integrity of all countries should be respected and safeguarded.”
+In comments on Saturday while addressing the same conference in Munich, Chinese Foreign Minister Wang Yi said “sovereignty, independence and territorial integrity of all countries should be respected and safeguarded.”

-But Western leaders on Monday said Russia’s latest move violated the agreement, with US Ambassador to the UN Linda Thomas-Greenfield saying Putin had “torn the Minsk agreements to shreds.”

-She also said every UN member state has a stake in this brewing crisis.
-“This is a moment for collective action,” she said.
-“There is too much at risk for anyone to sit on the fence.”
+That puts China in an “awkward position” with regard to the latest developments, according to David Sacks, a research fellow at the Council on Foreign Relations in New York.

+“Until the last moment, China emphasized the need to return to the Minsk agreement, and Putin publicly tore that up and essentially ignored China’s proposal for dealing with the crisis,” he said.

-A sweeping joint statement released February 4 following a meeting between Chinese leader Xi Jinping and Putin did not mention Ukraine, but saw China back Russia’s central demand to the West, with both sides “opposing further enlargement of NATO.”
+This was underlined in the February 4 joint statement, which did not mention Ukraine, but saw China back Russia’s central demand to the West, with both sides “opposing further enlargement of NATO.”

-Russia and China have a long history of supporting each other against what they view as Western interference in their domestic affairs, pushing back on US-led sanctions and often voting as a bloc in the UN.
+Yu Bin, professor of political science at Ohio’s Wittenberg University and a senior fellow at the Russian Studies Center of the East China Normal University in Shanghai, said China shared concerns over NATO given the growing role of the bloc in the Indo-Pacific.

+“There is, therefore, a convergence of Russia and China’s perceptions of the US-led alliance in both Europe and in Asia as a result of the increasingly proactive posture (of the alliance),” he said.

 The-CNN-Wire